mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 the relative priority of streams.
 A QUIC implementation could allow QUIC Plugins to extend or override its stream scheduler.

-A proposal for stream prioritisation for HTTP/3 already exists
-{{I-D.kazuho-httpbis-priority}}.
-Instead of defining a communication interface between the application and the QUIC implementation for indicating the priority and scheduling of QUIC streams, a QUIC Plugin could directly implement the required behavior. {{LNBIP2020}} evaluates stream scheduling for HTTP/3 and claims that performances are heavily impacted by the adopted stream scheduling.

 For other applications over QUIC with a broad range of requirements, a flexible approach for defining the stream scheduling policy is key to best fit their